jkendall327/dotnet-explanations/csharp/properties.md

 This is what you are doing when you use the `public` or `private` keyword in C#.
 If a class has a `public` field, any other part of the program can read that data, or edit it.
 If the field is `private`, only the class itself can see it.

-(Advanced note: there are several other visibility modifiers in C#, like `internal` and `protected`.
-They all just extend the basic idea of public/private.)
+> 💡 There are other visibility modifiers in C#, like `internal` and `protected`.
+They all just extend the basic idea of public/private.

 `Public` and `private` are good, but limiting.
 If another part of the program can read a `public` field, it can also set it to a nonsense value.
 This is a common source of bugs.